nikolailevshakov/scenario-examples-courses/Docker/volumes/step1/text.md

 If the volume is empty, volume is populated by data from container.
 Otherwise, the data in the container is going to be replaced by the volume's data.

-Check the instructions on handling volumes by using `docker volume --help`.
+Check the instructions on handling volumes by using "docker volume --help".

 Documentation - https://docs.docker.com/storage/volumes/#populate-a-volume-using-a-container.
 ```